leonardofaria/leonardofaria.net/content/posts/2019/10/11/forcing-the-usage-of-yarn-and-at-a-specific-version.md

 ---
 People and organizations often have preferences for a specific package manager.
 At work, we decided to use Yarn due to emoji support (jk) but how to keep everybody using Yarn?&nbsp;

-We can use the [preinstall hook](https://docs.npmjs.com/misc/scripts) to check if the user run `npm install`or `yarn install`.
+We can use the <A href="https://docs.npmjs.com/misc/scripts">preinstall hook</A> to check if the user run `npm install`or `yarn install`.
 Here is one example:

 <span className="hidden">more</span>